Rev Andy Sidden -

 - Don Renner, Bulletin & Building Maintenance

-- Linda Renner, Deacon
+- Linda Renner, Minister in Discernment

 - Lenore Stackhouse, Deacon

-- Kevin Dove and Mike Hughes, musicians
+- Kevin Dove, Sarah Steeves, and Karla Goff, musicians

 - Richard Kiraly, web site minister - The design and ongoing maintenance of the Garden of Grace UCC website is a donation of labor, time and talent by Richard Kiraly, member of Garden of Grace.
 Richard is a Photographer and volunteers in the community with SCGLPM and Town Theatre (Stage Manager, Crew and Publicity), Workshop Theatre (Crew) and other community theatres, and is on the board for T.O.S.S.
 (Timmons Organization For Sarcoidosis Support).